cpardue/cyberops_prep/README.md

 # cyberops_prep
-Repo of resources used for cyberops 200-201 prep.
+Repo of resources for cyberops 200-201 prep.